TRudolphi/MegaTinyProgrammer_LowMemoryLib/UpdiProgrammerSwitcher.md

 Select in Arduino the board of the top 3 lines:<br>
 ![image](UPDI-LowVoltageSetting.jpg)<br>

+As programmer choose: SerialUPDI with 4.7k resistor or diode (230400baud)<br>

 press the Arduino upload button.
 The project is compiled and send via UPDI to the target-processor.<br>
 When the Uart-terminal was active, after programming your trace output can be seen.